mienaikoe/ziyu/Chapters/1-4-Chapter4.md

   The station was just filling up for the next train after the day's first nap.
 I was feeling sluggish from running around and skipping lunch and sleep, so I settled for two rolls from Gilli's; a sweet one for Laen-Laen and a savoriy one for me.
 I left him in at the corner, humming with his already-eaten roll and a handful of water, and made my way to the platform.

   My feet found some rest squatting and leaning against a tree near the tracks, hiding from the wind and from Kip if he had decided to follow me. *This is the right thing*, I affirmed to myself. *No externalities.
 No liabilities*.
 I thought about the crops I had just planted.
 Whether Mel would ask Tig to work on them.
 Whether she would kill them out of spite, or replant them in her own field.
-If this is as important as Žesse says, then those crops don't matter in the scheme of things.
+If this is as important as Jesse says, then those crops don't matter in the scheme of things.
 Heiko would understand.

   The station attendant called for us through a flathorn, "Train to Shaki approaching.
 All passengers prepare for marshalling."